hpi-schul-cloud/schulcloud-server/config/Readme.md

 > We force it this way, so that modules can be defined by their needs.
 > We only have a single point, where all envirements are added to our application.
-> We can easy replace this solution with a nestjs parser instead, of Configuration from @hpi-schul-cloud/commons in future.
+> We can easily replace this solution with a nestjs parser instead, of Configuration from @hpi-schul-cloud/commons in future.

-This code show a minimal flow.
+This code shows a minimal flow.

 ``` javascript
     // needed configuration for a module